neurobionics/pyopensim/README.md

 ## Development

-### Build Caching

 This project uses caching to reduce OpenSim C++ compilation time from ~40 minutes to ~5 minutes for most changes.

-#### How Caching Works

 The build system caches OpenSim dependencies based on the OpenSim submodule SHA.
 The cache is only invalidated when the OpenSim submodule is updated to a different commit.

 **Cache Hit**: Stub files, packaging changes, or setup script modifications will reuse the cached OpenSim build.